labbealexandre/ray-tracing/README.md

 - Linux environment (tested on Debian 12)
 - g++ compiler
-- imagemagick (in order to convert to popular image format, ex: .png)
+- imagemagick (in order to convert to a popular image format, ex: .png)

 ## Installation